-- teach, model and review the School Code of Conduct with all students; - consistently enforce the School Code of Conduct with all students at all times; - teach the behavioral skills detailed in the Positive Learning Environment Plan and require students to consistently display these behaviors within the school environment; - develop and teach lessons consistently employing instructional strategies and classroom routines designed to maximize student learning within a wellstructured invitational learning environment; - actively supervise all students to prevent incidents and ensure that student behavior meets school standards and expectations; - help students work to their full potential, develop their self-worth and prepare students to become productive members of society; - communicate regularly and meaningfully with parents in a way that builds the parent-teacher partnership in education; and
+- teach, model and review the School Code of Conduct with all students; - consistently enforce the School Code of Conduct with all students at all times; - teach the behavioral skills detailed in the Positive Learning Environment Plan and require students to consistently display these behaviors within the school environment; - develop and teach lessons consistently employing instructional strategies and classroom routines designed to maximize student learning within a well-structured invitational learning environment; - actively supervise all students to prevent incidents and ensure that student behavior meets school standards and expectations; - help students work to their full potential, develop their self-worth and prepare students to become productive members of society; - communicate regularly and meaningfully with parents in a way that builds the parent-teacher partnership in education; and - collaborate with administrators and parents to develop effective Positive Support Plans for students experiencing significant behavioral difficulties.

-D. Students
+C. Students

-Students are expected to adhere to the School Code of Conduct and to act in a manner which protects the safety and learning of all.
+Students are expected to adhere to the Belleisle Elementary School Code of Conduct and to act in a manner which protects the safety and learning of all.

-To meet the behavioral standards and expectations established by the school, students must:
+To meet the behavioral standards and expectations established by the district, students must:

-- come to school prepared, on time and ready to learn; - show respect for: themselves and others; rules and authority; learning and teaching; school and personal property; and, the school and community environment;

-- follow established rules, procedures, expectations and staff directions; - demonstrate courteous, cooperative and considerate behavior; - demonstrate honesty and integrity; - complete assignments and produce quality work up to one's potential; - be accountable for personal actions and the positive resolution of problems; and - be dressed appropriately as outlined in school guidelines.
+- come to school prepared, on time and ready to learn; - show respect for: themselves and others; rules and authority; learning and teaching; school and personal property; and, the school and community environment; - follow established rules, procedures, expectations and staff directions; - demonstrate courteous, cooperative and considerate behavior; - demonstrate honesty and integrity; - complete assignments and produce quality work up to one's potential; - be accountable for personal actions and the positive resolution of problems; and - be dressed appropriately as outlined in school guidelines.

-E. Parents
+D. Parents